 Entrepreneurs were given free license to innovate and create.
 Profit was never something to apologize for.
 Rather it was viewed as proof that businesses offered customers something more valuable than the money they traded.

-Racial tensions flared recently with the unconscionable death of George Floyd.
+Racial tensions flared last year with the unconscionable killing of George Floyd.

-But the mainstream media’s narrative – that we are a racist, sexist and homophobic nation – is unfounded.
+But the mainstream media’s metanarrative – that we are a racist, sexist and homophobic nation – is unfounded.

-We might all know a few individuals who fit those descriptions.
-But polls show that the majority of Americans today favor gay rights, interracial marriage and economic equality.
+Polls show that the vast majority of Americans today favor gay rights, interracial marriage and economic equality.

-And no other majority white country in the world has elected a one-term – much less a two-term – black president.
+No other majority-white country in the world has elected a one-term – much less a two-term – Black president.

-The average woman in this nation makes less than the average man, true.
+The average woman in the U.S. makes less than the average man, true.
 But that is not de facto evidence of discrimination.

 Studies reveal that after accounting for vocation, specialization, education, experience and hours worked, the difference between what men and women earn is negligible.

-It is against federal law to pay a woman less than a man for the same work.
+It is against federal law to pay a woman less than a man – or a Black person less than a white person – for the same work.
 (And we have no shortage of tort attorneys.)

-But people around the world don’t talk about the French Dream or the Chinese Dream.
-Only one nation is universally recognized as the land of opportunity.
+However, people around the world don’t talk about the French Dream or the Chinese Dream.
+Only one nation is universally recognized as The Land of Opportunity.

 America’s future has never been brighter.
 The U.S. has the best universities, hospitals and businesses on the planet, and our people are the most entrepreneurial and innovative in the world, from the factory floor to the executive suite.
 We have by far the widest, deepest and most transparent capital markets, and a citizenry with an unparalleled work ethic and “can do” attitude.

-These haven’t just benefited citizens here but people all over the world.
+These have benefited citizens not just here but all over the world.

-The pandemic has delivered a once-in-a-century setback.
-But it isn’t a knockout punch.
+Yes, the pandemic delivered a once-in-a-century setback.
+But it wasn’t a knockout punch.